 - Real estate listings that include a video receive 403% more inquiries than those without. (via Virtuets.com)

 If you’re not featuring videos, you’re losing customers to those who do.
-It’s easy to shoot your own videos whatever camera you have available… even your phone!
+It’s easy to shoot your own videos with whatever camera you have available… even your phone.

-Here’s our 9 STEP GUIDE TO SHOOTING REAL ESTATE VIDEOS:
+9 STEPS TO SHOOTING A REAL ESTATE VIDEO:

 1.Write a brief script that will act as the voiceover.
 The script should include the details of the house you would typically include in an online listing, as well as highlights of the local neighborhood.